Deploying Hardened Repository

 If you want to deploy a hardened repository, perform the following steps:

-- Prepare the directory on a Linux server for backups.
+- Prepare the directory on the Linux server for backups.

-- Add the Linux server to Veeam & Backup Replication infrastructure.
+- Add the Linux server to the backup infrastructure.

-- Add the backup repository role to the Linux server and enable the immutability option.
+- Add the backup repository role to the Linux server and enable the immutability feature.